Project settings

-From the Monetization dashboard, select CURRENT PROJECT > Settings in the secondary navigation menu to view and configure monetization settings for your project.
+To view and configure monetization settings for your project, on the Unity Ads Monetization dashboard, select CURRENT PROJECT > Settings in the secondary navigation menu.

 Project info

-Find the following properties for your project here:
+This section lists the following properties for your project:

 Mediation partner

 Selecting your mediation partner allows Unity to improve its tools and experiences for you and your project.
-For more information, see documentation on Unity mediation and implementing Unity Ads in third-party mediation.
+For more information, refer to Implementing Unity Ads in third-party mediation.

 Privacy controls allow you to manage contextual ad settings for your project in a single place.
-The Children’s Online Privacy Protection Act (COPPA) imposes restrictions on how data can be collected and used from children under the age of 13.
+Child data laws such as the Children’s Online Privacy Protection Act (COPPA) impose restrictions on how data can be collected and used from children, as defined by each applicable child data law.
 Unity Ads provides tools to help publishers provide a safe and positive user experience.
-Accordingly, each Unity Ads-enabled project must specify whether their game targets users under the age of 13.
-This article will guide you through configuring the right setting for your game based on your target audience.
+Accordingly, each Unity Ads-enabled project must specify whether their project targets children.
+This article will guide you through configuring the right setting for your project based on your target audience.

-To view and edit your project’s privacy settings on the Monetization dashboard, select CURRENT PROJECT > Settings from the secondary navigation menu, then scroll to the Privacy Settings section.
+To view and edit your project’s privacy settings on the Monetization dashboard, select CURRENT PROJECT > Settings from the secondary navigation menu, and then go to the Privacy controls section.

-This setting applies a single game-wide designation for each platform.
-There are three options:
+This setting applies a single project-wide designation for each platform.
+There are two options:

-- This app is directed to children under the age of 13 means the game falls under COPPA restrictions, and can therefore only serve contextual (non-targeted) ads to all users.
-Note that this designation permits you to enable user-specific COPPA designations solely for applications you also designate as mixed audience applications.
+• This app is directed to children means the project falls under applicable child data law age restrictions, and can therefore only serve contextual (non-targeted) ads to all users.
+Note that this designation permits you to enable user-specific age designations solely for applications you also designate as mixed audience applications.

 Mixed audience games

-If your app is directed to children under the age of 13, you will see a conditional field to designate your app as directed to mixed audiences (that is, it is targeted to both children and to adults).
-Setting Is this a Mixed Audience Game? to Yes allows you to pass individualized designations for each user to determine whether they fall under COPPA restrictions.
+If your app is directed to children, a conditional field displays where you can designate your app as directed to mixed audiences (that is, it is targeted to both children and to adults).
+Setting Is this app is a Mixed Audience Game to Yes allows you to pass individualized designations for each user to determine whether they fall under applicable child data law restrictions.

-A game-level designation should be sufficient for most games, however, games with mixed audiences (that is, it is targeted to both children and to adults) have one additional configuration choice.
+A project-level designation should be sufficient for most projects, however, projects with mixed audiences (that is, it is targeted to both children and to adults) have one additional configuration choice.

-- Set Game-level COPPA designation to This game is directed at children under the age of 13.
+4. Set the Game-level age designation to This game is directed at children.

 Code implementation